 \subsection{Domain-adaptive Cross-target}

-One of the main challenges in detecting stances across different targets is that the distribution of data varies for each target even within the same domain.
+One of the main challenges in detecting stances across different targets is the variation in data distribution for each target, even within the same domain.
 For instance, the word \emph{WHO} may appear more frequently in the domain where the target is \emph{COVID-19 vaccination} than in another domain where the target is \emph{Donald Trump}~\cite{wang2020unseen}.
-The common occurrences between specific target words and instances make the model biased toward learning.
+The frequent co-occurrences of specific target words with certain instances make the model biases the model's learning process.
 Therefore it is necessary to identify an effective way to model transferable knowledge.
 To learn target-invariant features in instances from both the origin $t^o$ and destination $t^d$ targets, we use a simple yet effective supervised contrastive learning ~\cite{khosla2020supervised} approach.
 This loss function aims to enhance the separability of different classes by maximizing the distance between an anchor and negative samples.

-Contrastive learning has been widely used for many applications in Computer Vision, such as identity recognition tasks.
-The goal of contrastive learning is to pull the distance between an anchor and positive pair and push the distance between an anchor and negative pair.
-Here, we use the supervised contrastive loss \cite{khosla2020supervised}, which applies a modified version of contrastive learning to supervised learning settings.
-The supervised contrastive loss function aims to enhance the separability of different classes by maximizing the distance between the anchor and the negative samples by pushing away the samples from different classes while minimizing the distance between the anchor and the positive samples by pulling together the data points from the same class.

-In our problem setting, considering samples with different stance targets $t^o$ and $t^d$, the goal of the contrastive learning approach is to reduce the distance between samples with the same stance label and vice-versa.
-For example, we aim to maximize the distance between pairs of representations obtained from tweets that exhibit different stances towards the same target.
+In our problem setting, considering samples with different stance targets $t^o$ and $t^d$, the goal is to reduce the distance between samples sharing the same stance label and increase it for those with differing labels.
 Note that contrastive learning is applied to all pairs, regardless of whether the targets in the pair are equivalent or not.
 This approach creates a representation for the stance classifier that indicates the relation between the statement and the stance target $t$.
-We use the following modified supervised contrastive learning method in the spirit of~\cite{khosla2020supervised}:
+We introduce a modified version of the supervised contrastive learning tailored to better address the nuances of our problem setting.